rancher/tfp-automation/README.md

     windowsInstanceType: ""
     windowsKeyName: ""

-  # Fill out the Linode section if nodeProvider is set to linode.
+  # Fill out the Linode section if provider is set to linode.
   linodeCredentials:
     linodeToken: ""
   linodeConfig: